-Already, many advanced technologies are being tested and improved to enable the production of 2nd and 3rd generation RNG.
+Many emerging technologies are already being tested and improved to enable the production of 2nd and 3rd generation RNG.

 Biomass gasification is a particularly valuable technology to treat dry waste materials, such as forest waste wood or municipal construction waste.

 This process involves heating the biomass at temperatures ranging from 850 to 1300 ° C in various fluids.
-It produces a mix of gas made up of carbon monoxide, methane and nitrogen, which then undergo a methanation process.
+It produces a mix of gas made up of carbon monoxide, carbon dioxide, water and methane, which then undergo a methanation process.
 This last step aims to produce a synthetic natural gas, which is subsequently purified to remove the tar from the mixture.